 Rare side effects to watch for include pain in your muscles, headaches, heartburn, constipation, and flushed skin.
 Tell your doctor about these or any other symptoms you notice, whether they appear when you first start taking metformin or after you have been taking it for a long time.

 Chest pain or a rash may be signs of a serious problem and you should seek medical help immediately.

 Finally, in a very small number of cases metformin may cause a dangerous buildup of lactic acid in the blood, called lactic acidosis.
-Symptoms include feeling unusually weary, drowsy or dizzy, chills, muscle pain, breathing problems, heartbeat that is slow or irregular, upset stomach, vomiting or diarrhea.
+Symptoms include feeling unusually weary, being drowsy or dizzy, or having chills, muscle pain, breathing problems, heartbeat that is slow or irregular, upset stomach, vomiting, or diarrhea.
 Tell your doctor about such signs right away.